yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 ### Storage Unbounded Data-Structures

-The current SVM only supports fixed-sized storage variables.
+The current SVM only supports fixed-size storage variables.
 There is no support for unbounded data-structures.
-We'd like to add gradually support for these data-structures:
+We'd like to gradually add support for these data-structures:

 * list
 * map